zd2horton/secondtest/_posts/2024-08-05-ESDProjects.md

 Both projects used different curves, Siege Attack using a more basic curve that drops off at the end also having some potential for bouncing, while Space Invaders allowed for gravity, quadratic and sine inspired movements for alternate gameplay modes.<br><br>

-The former movement had ships moving in a forward bent curve, while the latter gave more "robotic" alternating movement.<br><br>
+The former movement had ships moving in a forward bent curve, while the latter gave more "robotic" alternating movement.
 Siege Attack in the following exerpt pressurises vertical velocity with a negative value over time, while the horizontal velocity steadily decelerates:
 </p>

 ```